gethynellis/Databricks/Module 2 - Setting up an Azure Databricks Workspace.md

 #### Step 5: Access your Databricks workspace.

 After the deployment is completed, go to the resource you just created.
-Click on the **Launch Workspace** button to open your Databricks workspace.
+Click **Go to Resource** Click on the **Launch Workspace** button to open your Databricks workspace.
 Congratulations, you have successfully created an Azure Databricks Workspace!